 - The order of returned records may be (and is likely to) be different.

-- When set explicitly in the request url, the response fields will never change.
+- When set explicitly in the request url, the response fields will never change, unless a field was designated "beta," in which case it may be removed at any time

-- When not set explicitly, default fields will be used; default fields may change at any time.
+- When not set explicitly, default fields will be used; the set of default fields may change at any time.

 When "?count=" is provided, the response will contain up to count results.
 Because results are not sorted, you are likely to get different data for repeated requests.